-For Kayla and Ryan Anderson, "zero" doesn't just represent their goal of being debt-free.
+For Kayla and Ryan Anderson, "zero" doesn't just represent their goal of finishing their student loan payments and finally being debt-free.
 It's also a key number in the spending strategy they're using to get there.

-To help them focus on debt repayment, the couple turned to a new spending strategy: a zero-based budget, where your income minus your expenses equals zero and there's no room for frivolous spending.
-They adopted it as part of a commitment to Dave Ramsey's Seven Baby Steps, the second of which is to pay off all of your debt using the snowball method and knock out your smallest balances first.
+To help them make their monthly payments and keep their focus on debt repayment, the couple turned to a new spending strategy: micro-goals as part of a zero-based budget, where your income minus your expenses equals zero, and there's no room for frivolous spending.
+They adopted it as part of a commitment to Dave Ramsey's Seven Baby Steps, the second of which is to pay off your loans and your debt in general using the snowball method and knock out your smallest balances first.

 "It's those structures and that system that have helped us learn a financial lifestyle that is sustainable," says Kayla.
 "It's not like a quick-fix diet."